pssdc/Traffic-Sign-Classifier/README.md

   3. Many different formulas were used for data normalization but I settled with  data /128 - 1 as it gave me the best validation  accuracy.
   4. To improve the training speed, images were also converted to grayscale using Opencv library.
 Opencv grayscale function required additional processing to add the 'depth' of 1.
 The 'newaxis' function from Numpy was used to add the 'depth'.
   5. Data was also shuffled using sklearn utils for random distribution of the inputs before training.
-  6. Initially I used the validation set from the original data set but after several days of iterations I was not able to get my accuracy above 96%.
+  6. Initially I used the validation set provided in the original data set but after several days of iterations I was not able to get my accuracy above 96%.
 I recreated my validation dataset again from the preprocessed dataset using sklearn utility.
-This increased my accuracy from 96% to 99.4%.
+This increased my accuracy from 96% to 99+%.

 ### Model Architecture